-- 1.1 The Third Meeting of the Standing Committee on Fishing Activities of non-Contracting Parties in the Regulatory Area (STACFAC) was opened in Dartmouth, Nova Scotia, Canada on 9 Septemer 1991 under the chairmanship of Mr. C. C. Southgate (EEC). - 1.2 The following Contracting Parties were present: Canada, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway, Poland and the Union of Soviet Socialist Republics (USSR).
+- 1.1 The Third Meeting of the Standing Committee on Fishing Activities of non-Contracting Parties in the Regulatory Area (STACFAC) was opened in Dartmouth, N.S., Canada on 9 Septemer 1991 under the chairmanship of Mr. C. C. Southgate (European Community). - 1.2 The following Contracting Parties were present: Canada, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community, Japan, Norway, Poland and USSR.
 (Annex 1)